-The operational cash flow of each scheme (exclusive LR7 will operate with a significantly of other PT systems) is presented in Figures 14.9 and (does not account for capital costs).
+The operational cash flow of each scheme (exclusive LR7 will operate with a significantly positive cash flow of other PT systems) is presented in Figures 14.9 and (does not account for capital costs).

 14.10 below.
-The analysis shows that both LR3 and LR7 will operate with a significantly positive cash flow (does not account for capital costs).
+The analysis shows that both LR3 and